hmemcpy/hmemcpy.com/source/_posts/2011-03-17-when-your-software-doesnt-work-in-china.md

 <!-- more -->

-When creating a new Visual Studio 2008 Add-in (under Other Project Types &ndash; Extensibility), if selected the *Yes, create a Tools menu item* in page 4 of the wizard, the following code is generated in `OnConnect` method after completing the wizard:
+When creating a new Visual Studio 2008 Add-in (under Other Project Types - Extensibility), if selected the *Yes, create a Tools menu item* in page 4 of the wizard, the following code is generated in `OnConnect` method after completing the wizard:

 ```csharp
 ...